-The IHK Bodensee-Oberschwaben is the self-governing association for the regional economy.
-Approximately 31,000 companies are organised in this association.
-The IHK promotes the regional economy, represents company interests and engages on the political level for improved framework conditions.
+The IHK Bodensee-Oberschwaben is the self-administration of the economy in the region.
+Around 31,000 companies are organized in this association.
+The IHK promotes the regional economy, represents the interests of companies and is politically committed to improving the framework conditions.

-Competition among regions for the establishment of company premises began long ago.
-According to independent studies, Bodensee-Oberschwaben is one of the most innovative regions in Germany.
-The task of the IHK is to clearly establish this location for success among the competition and to secure it for the future.
-The campaign should confirm the economic location within the member companies and actively advertise to companies and entrepreneurs outside the region.
+The competition between the regions for business settlements has long since begun.
+According to independent studies, Lake Constance-Oberschwaben is one of the most innovative regions in Germany.
+For the IHK it was therefore a matter of taking a clear position in the competition with this successful location and securing it for the future.
+The campaign should confirm the business location within the member companies and actively promote it to companies and entrepreneurs outside the region.

 In order to address entrepreneurs in a targeted manner, the pilot campaign of the location offensive for FAKUMA was launched – the leading European trade show for plastics processing with an international audience in Friedrichshafen.
 With a creative media strategy that included all access routes and contact points of the trade show visitors.
 The campaign was continued beyond the trade show and was staged for maximum impact.